 Your student ID number is assigned to you upon receipt of your application for admission to MSA.
 You can find your student ID number on the acceptance letter that you received from MSA Admissions.

 Don’t worry about this.
-During the first three days of O-Week you will go to sessions specifically designed to assist you with various study choices, including your major, minor and elective options and programme requirements, conducted by expert academic staff.
+During the first three days of O-Week you will go to sessions specifically designed to assist you with various study choices, including your study area and elective options and programme requirements, conducted by expert academic staff.
 These days also allow one-on-one interaction with academic staff and senior students from each faculty who will be available to guide you.